hansroland/reflex-dom-inbits/tutorial.md

 # A Tutorial about Reflex-Dom

 Today most computer programs have a graphical user interface (GUI).
 However Haskell programs with a GUI are still rare.
-Haskell programs normally use a command line interface.
+Haskell programs normally use a command line interface (CLI).
 For a long time, there were no good options to write GUI programs in Haskell.
-The event driven nature of a GUI's is difficult to map onto the functional paradigm.
+It is difficult to mat the event driven nature of a GUI program onto the functional paradigm.
 The traditional object oriented way to program a GUI application uses callbacks.
-These callbacks need a lot of state and managing state is not easy in Haskell.
+These callbacks need a lot of global state and managing state is not easy in Haskell.

 To solve these problems the Haskell community developed a lot of new new ideas.
-One of the solutions is Functional Reactive Programming, *FRP* for short.
+One of the solutions is called *Functional Reactive Programming*, *FRP* for short.
-Conal Elliott and Paul Hudak first developed the basic idea and published 2007 the paper [Functional Reactive Animation](http://conal.net/papers/icfp97/)
+Conal Elliott and Paul Hudak first developed the basic ideas and published 2007 the paper [Functional Reactive Animation](http://conal.net/papers/icfp97/)
-On Hackage you can find a lot
+On Hackage there a lot
-of different FRP libraries, eg *grapefruit-frp*, *reactive-banana*, *elera*, *frpnow*, *netwire*, *reflex* and many more.
+of different FRP libraries, eg *elera*, *frpnow*, *grapefruit-frp*, *netwire*, *reactive-banana*, *reflex* and many more.

 In this tuorial we use Reflex and Reflex-Dom.
 Reflex is a FRP implemetation written by Ryan Trinke.
-It gives a string foundation to handle events and values that change over time.
+Reflex is a strong foundation to handle events and values that change over time.
 Reflex-Dom is built on Reflex and on GHCJS.Dom.
 It allows you to write GUI programs that run in a Web Browser or as a 'native' application in Webkit.
 Reflex-Dom was written by Ryan Trinkle too.

 It's not necessary to be a Haskell guru to write GUI programs with reflex-dom.
-A basic understanding of Haskell and the concepts of *Functor*, *Applicative* and *Monad* is enough.
+A good understanding of basic Haskell and the concepts of *Functor*, *Applicative* and *Monad* is enough.
 Of course, the more experience you have, the easier it is.